Donna Roberts: Murder conviction

+On June 25, 2020, the Ohio Supreme Court ruled that carrying out the execution of Roberts would be placed on hold until all state post conviction proceedings, including any appeals are exhausted.
+In May 2025, Nathaniel Jackson's death sentence was vacated and is now set for a new sentencing hearing.

 In the media

 In the years since their conviction, Roberts and Jackson's case has been featured on Deadly Women, Snapped: Killer Couples, Calls From the Inside, Season 2, and For My Man.